PYGLET – Window Activate Event

-We can create a window with the help of command given below
+We can create a window with the help of the command given below

 pyglet.window.Window(width, height, title)

-Below is the syntax of the window activate event, this method get called when this event is triggered
+Below is the syntax of the window activate event, this method gets called when this event is triggered

 @window.event def on_activate(): print("Keyboard focus is on window") print("Window activate Event")